🇬🇧 English | đŸ‡Ș🇾 Español

 Cons:

-• Stub Overhead: Writing and maintaining complex stubs for every low-level function is a massive time sink.
+• Stub Overhead: Writing and maintaining complex stubs for every low-level function can be massive time sink.

 • Late Logic Catch: Critical bugs in the deep “engine” of the app might not be found until the very end.